linux-audit/audit-userspace/README.md

 To get an accurate reading, the audit daemon should log to a disk partition that is reserved only for the audit daemon.
 This way someone using the logger command can't suddenly fill up the audit space and trigger an admin defined action.
 It is recommended to set aside a partition, /var/log/audit, for use by the audit daemon.
 The size of which depends on your audit retention policy.

 The audit daemon is started by systemd.
 Some people run the "systemd-analyze security" command.
 It tells you all sorts of things to do to protect your system from auditd.
 However, doing the things it suggests places auditd in namespaces.
 When that happens, the audit rules may not trigger correctly and auditd may not be able to access trusted databases.
-The audit service files are the result of trial and error based on well intentioned patchs gone wrong.
+The audit service files are the result of trial and error based on well intentioned patches gone wrong.
 You can lock it down more, but you probably will break something.

 RULES
 -----